UnscriptedVN/core/README.md

 >       a.
 Likewise, mods that modify the existing game files must be held under the same license and the source code must be made available with distribution.
 >
 >       b.
 Mods must retain the copyright notice and license as provided in Unscripted.

+### Why are some assets not included?

+Assets that are not to essential to Unscripted Core, as defined in the game license, are not held under the same license and must be treated differently:

+> 7. Only the source code files and assets associated with the Unscripted Core shall be distributed
+>   on a given repository or project as outlined in the Mozilla Public License and Subsection 1.
+>
+>      a.
+Likewise, the Unscripted Story, image assets and background music must not be bundled
+>      with the Unscripted Core as outlined in Subsections 3, 4, and 5, unless given explicit,
+>      written permission from The Team.
+>
+>     i.
+If permission has been granted to bundle the aforementioned assets, the written
+>         notice must be attached to the project and clearly labeled.

 <!--Images-->
 [renpy]: https://img.shields.io/badge/renpy-7.3.5-orange.svg